 2014 Craig Cousins, John Oslick, Bri Pasko, and Joan Vandewater

 PetAid Colorado has many outstanding volunteers who do wonderful work in support of our programs and mission.
 Four exemplary volunteers are Craig Cousins, John Oslick, Bri Pasko, and Joan Vandewater of VRCC Veterinary Specialty & Emergency Hospital.
 Through their efforts, they've created a community-building event called Battle of the Vet Hospital Stars.
 VRCC hosts the Battle of the Vet Hospital Stars to mark National Disaster Preparedness Month in September.
 This fun-filled competition allows veterinary teams to pit their skills against their peers, and hone their competitive spirit.
 It's all in fun, but with an important underlying purpose.
 The event benefits PetAid Disaster Services, which plays a key role in animal emergency planning, animal evacuation, and pet care during disasters throughout the state.
 Not only has this great event helped us share our message, but through their efforts, they've raised over $30,000 to help Disaster Services in the important work they do to assist animals in need when disaster strikes close to home here in Colorado.
-So it is with great pleasure that PetAid presented the 2014 Jim Crafts Volunteer of the Year Award to Craig, John, Bri, and Joan.

 2013 Heather Becker, DVM